Sciss/Mellite-website/src/paradox/index.md

 it.
 A terminal window should then pop up and soon after the Mellite main window should be opened.
 If this is not the case, you might be using a too old Java version (or not have Java installed at all).
 You can verify this by opening the terminal application (in the `/Applications/Utilities` directory) and executing `java -version` from the text prompt.
 You need version 8 or newer.
+Often macOS comes with an outdated Java 1.6!
 See below for more information.

 ----